pacs-course/pacs-examples/Examples/src/MetaProgramming/README.md

 	like `is_default_constructible` and `is_constructible`.
 Moreover, I use the runtime type identification techniques to interrogate the types, just to check the results of the type traits, which however test properties of types **at compile time**.

-* *Enable_if*  `std::enable_if` is one of the more complex type traits, its usage is not trivial, but it can be very useful when we wish to activate methods or functions only if the template parameter satisfies certain conditions.
-Here it is used to select which of the two versions of a method to enable.
-It can be done also in other ways: for instance, since I have just two choices I could have used std::conditional.
-Moreover, maybe in this case I could have used overloding.
-So take it just as an example of `enable_if`.

 * *GCD*	Different possible implementation of a function that computes the greatest common divisor between two integers.
 Note also the use of static_asset to verify some conditions run-time. **Note:** C++17 has added in the Standard library functions for greatest common denominator and minimum common divisor, so it is now better to use them.